What is a program extension?

 - If you are advised by the Academic Advising Center, you must make an appointment to meet with your advisor before they will approve the e-form request.

-- After your advisor comments on your e-form request, you will receive an e-mail from ISSS telling you to meet an advisor during walk-in hours.
-Please bring your updated financial documentation with you.
-Possible documentation could be a bank statement (issued within the last 6 months) or offer letter for a graduate assistantship (indicating stipend and exact amount of tuition scholarship if applicable).
-We cannot process your extension without updated financial documentation.
-If there are no questions regarding your request, an advisor will approve the e-form and print a new Immigration Document with a later Program End Date.
+- After your academic advisor comments on your e-form request, you will receive an email to visit ISSS walk-in advising hours to meet with an ISSS advisor.
+If there are no questions regarding your request, an ISSS advisor will approve the e-form and issue a new I-20 with a later Program End Date.